prewired/prewired.github.io/_pages/child-protection-policy.md

 The goals of Prewired SCIO are:

 * to encourage young people to become active participants in creatively using and building digital technologies;
-* to provide a supportive environment in which young people can work collaboratively with their peers and with more experienced mentors to develop their digital skills and undertake individual and team projects; and
+* to provide a supportive environment in which young people can work collaboratively with their peers and with more experienced volunteers to develop their digital skills and undertake individual and team projects; and
-* to support mentors in building on their existing strengths and in acquiring new skills by working with young people, and to support them in demonstrating how they have developed personally and how they have made a positive impact.
+* to support volunteers in building on their existing strengths and in acquiring new skills by working with young people, and to support them in demonstrating how they have developed personally and how they have made a positive impact.

 The purpose of this policy statement is: